yemishi/skywave/README.md

 # skywave
-An weather app music w spotify
+An app for weather and music suggest w spotify